Tax Tips for American Expats Living in Mexico

 The Foreign Account Tax Compliant Act (FATCA) meanwhile requires US expats to attach a form 8938 to their annual return declaring any overseas earnings and assets above a certain threshold.

 Furthermore, expats who have at least ten thousand dollars in total in bank accounts outside the US at any time during the tax year must also submit an FBAR (Foreign Bank Account Report) declaring their overseas bank accounts.
-In practice this means a form 114 which should be filed online by June 15th, though again an extension will be available until October 15th.
+In practice this means a form 114 which should be filed online by October 15th.

 Preventing double taxation